ucdavis/hpccf-docs/docs/admin/samba.md

     -   You can verify on `samba.hive` with `grep 'grp]' /etc/samba/smb.conf`

-1. Edit that file to add the new user and ticket # number to the list.
+1. Edit that file to add the new user (under the appropriate group comment) and ticket # number to the list.

     ???+ Note "hpccf::samba::users:"